ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

 The BBSplit reference database was built using the genome assemblies listed in `../../resources/reference_genomes.md`.

 ## Step 2.
 Reference-guided fungal read recovery (BBMap)
-Reads assigned to the Arachis hypogaea output containers and reads remaining unmapped after BBSplit were remapped against the available Thecaphora frezii reference genome using BBMap.
+Reads assigned to the *Arachis hypogaea* output containers and reads remaining unmapped after BBSplit were remapped against the available *Thecaphora frezzii* reference genome using BBMap.
 Reads mapping to the fungal reference genome were retained for downstream analyses.

 ## Scripts